IATA Expresses Concern at Rising Airfares in Latin America | Nearshore Americas

 The governments in the region should modernize their infrastructure and stop imposing hefty taxes on the aviation sector, insisted IATA regional Vice President Peter Cerda in a recent briefing.

-Some governments in the region see air travel as a “cash cow”, he said.
-The increased taxes and the COVID-related testing and restrictions are pushing airfares higher and higher.
+Some governments in the region see air travel as a “cash cow”, he said, while increased taxes and the COVID-related testing and restrictions are pushing airfares higher and higher.

 “The industry has lost money [in the past years] and not been competitive because governments have continued to impose barriers,” reported Flightglobal.com quoting Mr. Cerda.

+The IATA’s comments come the sharpest traffic decline in global aviation history during 2020.
+According to the aviation association, international passenger demand was 75.6% below the level record in 2019 as countries closed borders, governments imposed lockdowns, and consumers avoided air travel on grounds of safety.
+Domestic demand also saw a nosedive, falling 48.8% in comparison to the previous year.

+The impact on the region’s airlines has been devastating.
+Several companies filed for bankruptcy protection, including Mexico’s flag carrier Aeromexico, as well as Colombian flag carrier Avianca.
+The filing, said the Colombian airline, was forced by an income drop of 80% in the first few months of the pandemic as its entire fleet was grounded.

-Around 33% of LatAm countries still have some kind of quarantine measures in place.
-Mexico is the only country in the region that did not restrict air travel.
-Some countries, including Trinidad and Tobago, have not opened their borders fully.
+In Latin America, some 33% of countries still have some kind of quarantine measures in place.
+Mexico is the only country in the region that did not restrict air travel at any point during the pandemic while some countries, including Trinidad and Tobago, have yet to fully open their borders.

 Add comment